Central Queensland Hydrogen Project

 Status:

-Under development – a feasibility study was completed in June 2022; a bridging phase is currently underway; FEED studies are expected to commence in early 2023
+Under development – a feasibility study was completed in June 2022; after a bridging phase, the FEED study stage commenced in May 2023

 Estimated cost: